rainbowdashlabs/sql-java/docs/02/insert.md

 - MariaDB/MySQL: `timestamp('2022-05-11 00:00')`\
   We use the timestamp function to parse our string
 - SqLite: `CAST(STRFTIME('%s', '2022-05-11 00:00') AS INTEGER)`\
-  We save timestamps as epoch seconds since sqlite doesn't really has a timestamp type
+  We save timestamps as epoch seconds since sqlite doesn't really have a timestamp type

 Now try to recreate the table from above with the previously mentioned methods and statements.
-Usually the time an be ommited when it is set to 00:00.
+Usually the time can be omitted when it is set to 00:00.

 <details>
 <summary>Solution</summary>